 The Engineering Department's Instrumentation and Electronic Technicians focus on proactive investigation of the system.
-To assist with compliance of Consent Decree cleaning and inspection requirements, the Utility acquired a new CCTV truck and two Sewer Line Rapid Assessment Tools (SL-RAT) for acoustic pipe inspection.
+To assist with compliance of Consent Decree cleaning and inspection requirements, the Utility acquired two new CCTV trucks and two Sewer Line Rapid Assessment Tools (SL-RAT) for acoustic pipe inspection.

-CCTV and acoustic inspections of over 503,000 linear feet of 8"to 15" diameter pipe was reported in Semi-Annual Reports 2017-2 and 2018-1 covering the July 1, 2017 through June 30, 2018.
+CCTV inspections of over 481,000 linear feet of 8"to 15" diameter pipe was reported in Semi-Annual Reports 2019-2 and 2020-1 covering the July 1, 2013 through June 30, 2020.